 About McCarthy + Co

-With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including education setting related accidents.
-We are a family-run business, who pride ourselves on offering honest, impartial, and helpful advice.
+With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has assisted many parents in seeking compensation for accidents in education-related settings.
+Any child injured at school deserves the compensation that they are entitled to and our solicitors can help you to attain it.
+We are a family-run business, and we pride ourselves on offering honest, impartial, and helpful advice.

 If your child has suffered an avoidable injury at school, get in contact with our specialist education claims solicitors today to make a start on your claim or gather more information.
 Call us on 1800 390 555 and an experienced member of staff will discuss your situation and potential next steps.
 You can also email on email@example.com and we will get back to you as soon as we can.